chainstacklabs/chainbench/README.md

 ## Project Details

-Chainbench lets you to easily define profiles for any EVM-compatible chain.
-It also includes full support for Solana, as well as partial support for Starknet.
-You can use not only hard-coded values but also real chain data to generate dynamic call parameters.
+Chainbench allows easy profile definition for any EVM-compatible blockchain and Solana, including partial support for Starknet.
+You can use both hard-coded values and real chain data for dynamic call parameters.

 Main features:
 - Built-in profiles for Ethereum, Binance Smart Chain, Polygon, Solana, Base, Arbitrum, Avalanche, Fantom, Gnosis, Oasis, Optimism, Ronin and Starknet, as well as some generic EVM-based profiles